tkporter/react-native-sms/README.md

 ###Object Properties

+`body` (optional)

-`body` (optional) the text that shows by default when the SMS is initiated
+The text that shows by default when the SMS is initiated
 	`body: 'This is the text I want to show up by default'`

 `successTypes` (Andriod only, required)

-	A list of types that would trigger a "completed" response when using android Possible values:
+An array of types that would trigger a "completed" response when using android
+	Possible values:
 		```
-		'all'
+		'all' |
-		'inbox'
+		'inbox' |
-		'sent'
+		'sent' |
-		'draft' //Saved as a draft
+		'draft' |
-		'outbox'
+		'outbox' |
-		'failed'
+		'failed' |
-		'queued' //Usually if there is no network, will send later
+		'queued'
 		```

 ##Example: